elliotmai/aerologger.github.io/README.md

 ### Gallery Management
 - **View Galleries**: Users can view all galleries associated with their log entries.
 Galleries are listed in descending order by the date they were created.
 - **Add Photos to Gallery**: Users can upload new photos to an existing gallery.
 - **View Photos**: Users can view photos within a gallery.
-Clicking on a photo enlarges it in a modal view, which can be closed by clicking a close button or clicking outside the modal.
+Clicking on a photo enlarges it in a modal view, which can be closed by clicking a close button or outside the modal.
 - **Delete Photos**: Users can delete individual photos from a gallery.
 - **Delete Gallery**: Users can delete a gallery and its associated log entry.
 This action is confirmed with the user before proceeding.